My Galápagos Adventure

 Published by Lavanya

-Lavanya Sunkara is a writer, animal lover, and globetrotter based in New York City.
-Her work has appeared in The New York Times, Travel + Leisure, Architectural Digest, Fodor’s, Forbes, USA Today and many more in a career spanning ten years.
+Lavanya Sunkara is a writer, animal lover, and globetrotter based in Boulder.
+Her work has appeared in The New York Times, Travel + Leisure, National Geographic, Fodor’s, USA Today and many more in a career spanning ten years.
 She covers travel, eco-lifestyle, culture, pets, and wildlife conservation.